worthington10TW/ElasticsearchBrownBag/PITCHME.md

 Automatically managed by Elasticsearch
 We can configure primary and replica count
 Placed in random nodes across the cluster
+Indexes are split into 5 shards by default
 The rest should just work itself out

 ---